Tututerok/TF2-Bigot-Detector/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability in the TF2 Bigot Detector Preventer app, execution of TF2 Bigot Detector Preventer, or something else, contact Tututerok through email directly: [Tututerok@protonmail.com](mailto:Tututerok@protonmail.com).
+If you find a security vulnerability in the TF2 Bigot Detector-Preventer app, execution of TF2 Bigot Detector-Preventer, or something else, contact Tututerok through email directly: [Tututerok@protonmail.com](mailto:Tututerok@protonmail.com).

 If you have a solution for the issue, attach it as a patch file to the email.